 Definition of Ad Valorem Tax

 The term “ad valorem tax” (adT) refers to the tax that is determined on the basis of the assessed value of the asset or transaction.
-In the case of real or personal property, (adT) is imposed annually.
-On the other hand, it is imposed at the time of the transaction in transactional cases, such as value-added tax (VAT) or sales tax.
+Regarding real or personal property, (adT) imposes annually.
+On the other hand, it imposes during the transaction in transactional cases, such as value-added tax (VAT) or sales tax.

 Explanation

-In Latin, the term “ad valorem” means “according to value”, which implies these types of taxes are variable in nature and are purely dependent on the assessed value of the assets or transactions. (adT) are usually charged by municipal and state government authorities.
-The most commonly used ad valorem tax for assets is the property tax, while VAT and sales tax are common examples for (adT) on transactions.
+In Latin, the term “ad valorem” means “according to value”, which implies these types of taxes are variable and are purely dependent on the assessed value of the assets or transactions.
+Municipal and state government authorities typically charge (adT).
+The most commonly used ad valorem tax for assets is the property tax, while VAT and sales tax are common examples of (adT) on transactions.

 Example #1

 Let us take a simple example of a real estate property to illustrate the concept of (adT).
-The property tax charged by the government authorities in the particular area is 8% annually.
+The property tax the government authorities charge in the area is 8% annually.
 Determine the property tax to be paid for during a year if the property’s assessed value is $500,000.

 - Property tax rate = 8%